-Brunei profile - Media - BBC News
+Brunei profile

 Brunei profile - Media

 Brunei's media are neither diverse nor free.
-The private press is either owned or controlled by the royal family, or exercises self-censorship on political and religious matters.
+The private press is either owned or controlled by the royal family, or exercises self-censorship when covering politics and religion.

-Media rights body Reporters Without Borders (RSF) says news outlets carry "virtually no criticism of the government".
-A press law provides prison terms of up to three years for reporting "false news".
-Brunei came 121st out of 180 countries in the 2015 RSF Press Freedom Index.

-The local broadcast media are dominated by government-controlled Radio Television Brunei.
-Foreign TV is available via cable.
+Broadcast media are dominated by government-controlled Radio Television Brunei.

+Self-censorship is the rule for journalists working for the state broadcaster and the main press titles, says Reporters Without Borders (RSF).

+RSF says "repressive legislation is rendered even harsher" by the enforcement of a strict version of Islamic Sharia law, which discourages comments deemed to be blasphemous or critical of the royal family.

 Press